chris-lovejoy/site/_posts/55 Tech for Healthcare/2025-05-13-make-your-llm-app-a-domain-expert.md

 ---
-title: "Make your LLM app a Domain Expert: How to Build an LLM-Native Expert System"
+title: "Own your vertical: A playbook for building a domain-native LLM application"
 permalink: llm-native-expert-system
 redirect_from:
 public_date: 2025-05-13 00:00:00